Covariant Origin of the $U(1)^3$ model for Euclidean Quantum Gravity: Covariant U(1) theory

 \subsection{The twisted selfdual model}

 The following analysis surprisingly applies to both U(1)$^6$ and SO(4) simultaneously.
-We consider the action \be S=\frac{1}{2}\;\int\;dt\;d^3x\; F_{AB}^{IJ}\; \hat{\Sigma}^{AB}_{IJ},\; \hat{\Sigma}^{AB}_{IJ}=\hat{e}^A_{[I}\; \hat{e}^B_{J]} \ee but $F_{AB}^{IJ}$ is not an U(1)$^6$ or SO(4) curvature but rather a {\it twisted selfdual} U(1)$^6$ or SO(4) curvature, that is, \be F^{0j}=F^j=\frac{1}{2\gamma}\epsilon_{jkl}\; F^{kl} \ee with $F^j=2 dA^j$ and $F^j=2dA^j+\epsilon_{jkl} A^k\wedge A^l$ respectively a U(1)$^3$ and SU(2) curvature respectively.
-Here $\gamma\not=0$ is similar to but different from the Immirzi parameter: Note that condition (\ref{3.2}) defines the (anti-)selfdual model for only for $\gamma=\pm 1$.
-If one starts from the Holst action (\ref{3.1}) with topological term and $\gamma=\pm 1$ one arrives at (\ref{3.25}) because then the (anti-)selfdual curvature is projected out and is the curvature of a (anti-)selfdual (i.e. SU(2) or U(1)$^3$) connection.
+We consider the action \be S=\frac{1}{2}\;\int\;dt\;d^3x\; F_{AB}^{IJ}\; \hat{\Sigma}^{AB}_{IJ},\qquad \hat{\Sigma}^{AB}_{IJ}=\hat{e}^A_{[I}\; \hat{e}^B_{J]} \ee but $F_{AB}^{IJ}$ is not an U(1)$^6$ or SO(4) curvature but rather a {\it twisted selfdual} U(1)$^6$ or SO(4) curvature, that is, \be F^{0j}=F^j=\frac{1}{2\gamma}\epsilon_{jkl}\; F^{kl} \ee with $F^j=2 dA^j$ and $F^j=2dA^j+\epsilon_{jkl} A^k\wedge A^l$ respectively a U(1)$^3$ and SU(2) curvature.
+Here $\gamma\not=0$ is similar to but different from the Immirzi parameter: Note that condition (\ref{3.26}) defines the (anti-)selfdual model only for $\gamma=\pm 1$.
+If one starts from the Holst action (\ref{3.1}) with topological term and $\gamma=\pm 1$ one arrives at (\ref{3.25}) because then the standard curvature of SO(4) or U(1)$^6$ is projected into the curvature of the (anti-)selfdual (i.e. SU(2) or U(1)$^3$ respectively) connection.
 However, when $\gamma\not=\pm 1$ the connection stays a genuine SO(4) or U(1)$^6$ connection and one does not arrive at (\ref{3.25}).
-In that sense, the action (\ref{3.25}) is, to the best of our knowledge, new unless $\gamma\not=\pm 1$ which nevertheless turns out to be equivalent to Euclidean GR or its U(1)$^3$ truncation respectively.
-The fact that the action contains a full co-tetrad $e_A^I$ rather than just three frame one forms $e_A^j$ makes it different from the SU(2) model defined by Husain and Kuchar \cite{18} which has no Hamiltonian constraint although we also have only a SU(2) (or U(1)$^3$) connection.\\ \\ The subsequent analysis turns out to be much simpler than in the previous subsection.
+Thus for $\gamma\not=\pm 1$ the action is new.
+Still, as we will demonstrate below, it turns out to be equivalent to Euclidean GR or its U(1)$^3$ truncation respectively.
+The fact that the action contains a full co-tetrad $e_A^I$ rather than just three frame one forms $e_A^j$ makes it different from the SU(2) model defined by Husain and Kuchar \cite{10} which has no Hamiltonian constraint although we also have only a SU(2) (or U(1)$^3$) connection.
+It maybe puzzling how an SU(2) or U(1)$^3$ connection acts on $\mathbb{R}^4$ but this is by the same mechanism as a self-dual connection would act.
+Note that it is crucial that $\gamma\not=0,\infty$ as we would otherwise end up with the action of \cite{0a} which is known to have too many degrees of freedom (see appendix \ref{appendix2}). \\ \\ The subsequent analysis turns out to be much simpler than in the previous subsection.
 To anticipate the essential result for readers not interested in the details, we sketch the outcome of the analysis: This time among the primary constraints we find 9 tetrad constraints $T^a_j=\pi^a_j-\sigma^{ta}_j$, 3 momentum constraints $\pi^t_j$ and the 16 momentum constraints $\hat{P}_A^I$ as before.
 The stability of $\pi^t_j$ enforces as secondary constraint the Gauss constraint $G_j$ for the corresponding gauge group.
 The stability of $\hat{P}_A^I$ leads to 7 secondary constraints $C_a, C, D_j$ where $C_a$ is the spatial diffeomorphism constraint, $C$ the Hamiltonian constraint and $D_j=\hat{e}^t_j$ is the {\it time gauge constraint}.
 That is, the time gauge is {\it dynamically enforced} in this model and not a convenient gauge choice.
 Furthermore all 9 Lagrange multipliers $v_a^j$ of $T^a_j$ get fixed in that process.
-Finally, stabilisation $T^a_j$ fixes 9 of 16 Lagrange multipliers $\hat{v}^A_I$ of $\hat{P}_A^I$.
+Finally, stabilisation of $T^a_j$ fixes 9 of 16 Lagrange multipliers $\hat{v}^A_I$ of $\hat{P}_A^I$.
 Next, the constraints $G_j, C, C_a$ are already stable while stabilisation of $D_j$ fixes further 3 of 16 of the $\hat{v}^A_I$.
-This ends the satbilisation process.
+This ends the stabilisation process.